crisluengo/doxpp/README.md

 9. Unique identifiers for members are fairly readable, and don't look like the hashes that Doxygen generates.
 This should allow the generator to create more meaningful URLs.
 10. There is no "autolink", all links must be explicitly made with `\ref`.
+11. You can use Markdown formatting in page and section titles.
+12. There is no empty page generated for Markdown files that contain member documentation.

 ## What is missing